Skip to content

 5KahootLive groups and classroomsLow participant caps vary by planNo traditional adsMedium

-6WaygroundTeacher-led practiceStarter plan, limited storageNo traditional adsMedium
+6WaygroundTeacher-led practiceBasic plan, limited storageNo traditional adsMedium

 7SporcleMassive online quiz libraryFree web and app accessYesMedium